ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

 For Neoverse N1, the following errata build flags are defined :

+- ``ERRATA_N1_925373``: This applies erratum 925373 workaround to Neoverse N1
+   CPU.
+This needs to be enabled for revision r0p0 of the CPU.
+It is fixed in r1p0.

 -  ``ERRATA_N1_1073348``: This applies errata 1073348 workaround to Neoverse-N1
    CPU.
 This needs to be enabled only for revision r0p0 and r1p0 of the CPU.